Volunteers clock up 6,000-day milestone at Carr Vale Nature Reserve

 Mark added that the number of species spotted at Carr Vale has remained equally impressive.
 The number recorded last year was 144, compared to 146 in 2000, and the average of 146.72 is considerably higher than it was in the 1990s.

-The wetland reserve, run by Derbyshire Wildlife Trust, is ranked among the top five sites in the county for birdwatching.
+The wetland reserve is ranked among the top five sites in Derbyshire for birdwatching.
 The mixture of open water, marsh, wet and dry grassland, scrub and trees attracts a rich variety of birds throughout the year -- from wildfowl in winter to breeding birds in summer and swallows in September.